Interconnecting Made Easy.

 Designed for organizations with less comprehensive requirements, the 619EI is a highly reliable and robust six-port audio bridge that is remarkably easy to install and configure.
 That simplicity of implementation isn’t reflected in the range of applications, however – the 619EI is an ideal choice for HF/VHF/UHF radio networks, audio bearer systems, data, model splitters/combiners and public safety address systems.

 The more sophisticated option in Omnitronics’ range of audio bridges, the 619DSRI is an eight-port digital bridge providing the highest level of functionality available.
 The powerful features can be easily integrated into your dispatch system, using dynamic configuration to increase the effectiveness of radio networks.

-Typical applications for the 619 range of audio bridges include:
+Typical applications for the 619 range of Interoperability Gateways:

 - Cross-banding disparate radios – Increasing interoperability is the core application of audio bridges.
 Connecting multi-site networks, whether they carry equipment from different manufacturers or on different frequency bands, is the most common usage scenario.
 Radios in any band are able to be interconnected, including HF, VHF, UHF, Airband, Marineband, P25 and Trunked.*

 - Rebanding and narrowbanding – Many organizations have faced challenges with new regulations requiring the rebanding of radios onto a narrower frequency.
 Using an audio bridge simplifies this process, allowing you to install new equipment over a period of time rather than all at once.
 The audio bridge lets new and legacy units run in parallel, meaning there’s no downtime in the changeover.

 - Network reconfiguration on demand – Some radio networks require reconfiguration, however traditionally the process has been somewhat complicated.
 With an audio bridge, it’s possible to preconfigure various link paths that can easily be activated over an RF link or IP network.